IntegratedBreedingPlatform/BreedingManager/README.md

    <pre>mvn clean package</pre>
  2. To build using a specific configuration, run the following:
   <pre>mvn clean package-DenvConfig=release</pre>
-  In this example, it is expected that pipeline/config/release folder exists and the database configuration files (IBPDatasource.properties and workbench.properties) are properly set.
+  In this example, it is expected that pipeline/config/release folder exists and the database configuration files (workbench.properties) are properly set.

 To Run Tests
 --------------